RPG-Paper-Maker/Documentation/docs/index.md

 ## License

-First, you should know that RPG Paper Maker is an Open Source project under GNU General Public License v3.0.
+First, you should know that RPG Paper Maker is an Open Source project under GNU Lesser General Public License v3.0.
 Feel free to contribute to the github repository [here](https://github.com/RPG-Paper-Maker/RPG-Paper-Maker) if you have any skills in programming, project management, etc.

-**RPG Paper Maker is free for non-commercial use** so you don't have to pay for it if you only want to share your games freely and have fun!
-However, if you want to sell your games made with the engine you will have to pay for the license.
+RPG Paper Maker games are licensed under Creative Commons Attribution-NonCommercial 4.0 license. **You are free to use RPG Paper Maker for your personal or non-profit games**.
+You can get the author's permission to use RPG Paper Maker for commercial games by paying a fee.
 More details [here](http://rpg-paper-maker.com/index.php/downloads#content).
 If you want to support us, check out our [Patreon](https://www.patreon.com/rpgpapermaker/overview)!

 **The commercial license is not released yet.
 This is comming out soon.**